davidchip/tagg/README.md

 ========

-a fast way to start making WebVR environments
+a fast way to start making VR environments

 _created by david and alex chippendale_